jayrbolton/kbase-notes/sdk-plan.md

   * Could be in the CLI or in an online UI (Jeff's examples: [ebot](https://www.ncbi.nlm.nih.gov/Class/PowerTools/eutils/ebot/ebot.cgi) and [nersc jobscript generator](https://my.nersc.gov/script_generator.php))
   * Need to expand concrete ideas here
   * Automatic Jinja2 html report template generation
+* A `views` directory that can hoild Jinja2 templates.
+You could name these views in your return parameters to auto-generate html reports
 * Auto-generate python param schemas and validators with cerberos
 * Auto-download assembly and genome parameters to scratch if they have the right type
   * Maybe the type alone doesn't work